NeuroWeaver: An Autonomous Evolutionary Agent for Exploring the Programmatic Space of EEG Analysis Pipelines: Method

-\textbf{Adaptive Knowledge Retrieval.} To incorporate neuro-architectural priors, we design a two-stage retrieval mechanism leveraging Braindecode~\cite{HBM:HBM23730}, an open-source library for deep learning analysis of EEG signals.
-First, given the objective of the downstream task $T_{goal}$, the retrieval module queries the library.
-Adhering to the official taxonomy of Braindecode (e.g., Convolution, Attention, and Recurrent), the system selects one representative model $m_c$ for each category $c \in \mathcal{C}_{BD}$ to instantiate a candidate set $\mathcal{M}_{cand} = \{m_c \mid c \in \mathcal{C}_{BD}\}$.
-Second, to bridge the semantic gap between complex source code and LLM comprehension, a summarization function parses the source code and documentation associated with $\mathcal{M}_{cand}$.
-This function distills the technical details into a concise textual summary of architectural features, denoted as $\mathcal{T}_{prior}$.
+\textbf{Adaptive Domain Knowledge Retrieval.} To incorporate neuro-architectural priors, we design a two-stage retrieval mechanism leveraging Braindecode~\cite{schirrmeister2017deep}, the most widely adopted open-source library for deep-learning analysis of EEG signals.
+First, given the objective of the downstream task $T_{goal}$, the retrieval module enumerates the Braindecode model zoo and partitions it according to the official taxonomy of the library, which spans seven categories: Convolution, Recurrent, Attention/Transformer, FilterBank, Channel, Foundation Model, and Interpretability.
+Within this partition, the system selects one representative model $m_c$ for each category $c \in \mathcal{C}_{BD}$ to instantiate a candidate set $\mathcal{M}_{cand} = \{m_c \mid c \in \mathcal{C}_{BD}\}$, in which the per-category selection is delegated to an LLM-based recommender that ranks every catalog entry against $T_{goal}$ and the associated evaluation criteria.
+Second, to bridge the semantic gap between complex source code and LLM comprehension, a summarization function leverages an LLM to parse the source code and the official documentation of each $m_c \in \mathcal{M}_{cand}$, identify the architectural primitives that distinguish the model, and condense them into a concise textual digest of architectural novelties.
+The digests aggregated across all categories constitute the textual prior $\mathcal{T}_{prior}$, which provides the agent with a category-balanced view of the proven design choices for EEG analysis rather than a single canonical baseline.

-\textbf{Initialization of the Search Subspace.} Consequently, the optimization problem is constrained by these distinct modalities.
+\textbf{Initialization of the Search Subspace.} These two modalities jointly constrain the optimization problem.
 The agent generates the initial root solution $s_0$ via a conditional mapping rather than random initialization:

-By conditioning the generative policy $\pi_\theta$ on the data constraints $\phi_{data}$ and the textual architectural priors $\mathcal{T}_{prior}$, the agent is constrained to generate solutions within a neuroscientifically plausible manifold $\mathcal{S}_{EEG}$.
-This restriction prunes the search space prior to the commencement of the iterative process.
+By conditioning the generative policy $\pi_\theta$ on the data constraints $\phi_{data}$ and the textual architectural priors $\mathcal{T}_{prior}$, every candidate script inherits a data-ingestion module aligned with the physical reality of EEG acquisition and a modeling module instantiating an architecture empirically validated by the EEG community.
+Consequently, the subsequent search for $s^*$ no longer traverses the unbounded programmatic space $\mathcal{S}$ but is confined to the domain-restricted subspace $\mathcal{S}_{EEG}$, in which vast regions of $\mathcal{S}$ that are syntactically reachable yet neuroscientifically implausible are pruned before iterative refinement begins.
+This restriction concentrates the limited search budget on a compact and well-motivated region of the EEG analysis manifold, thereby aligning the entire exploration of the programmatic space with the domain prior throughout the optimization process.